gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Faster up-to-date checking for incremental builds

+In many cases, Gradle 2.9 is much faster than Gradle 2.8 when performing incremental builds.

+Very large builds (many thousands of source files) could see incremental build speeds up to 80% faster than 2.7 and up to 40% faster than 2.8.

-Gradle now uses a more efficient mechanism to scan the filesystem, which makes up-to-date checks significantly faster.
+Gradle now uses a more efficient mechanism to scan the filesystem, making up-to-date checks significantly faster.
 This improvement is only available when running Gradle with Java 7 or newer.

-Other improvements have been made to speed-up include and exclude pattern evaluation.
-No changes are necessary to take advantage of this and this optimization should improve build times for Java 6 and newer.
+Other improvements have been made to speed-up include and exclude pattern evaluation; these improvements apply to all supported Java versions.

-Very large builds (many thousands of source files) could see incremental build speeds up to 80% faster than 2.7 and up to 40% better than 2.8.
+No build script changes are needed to take advantage of these performance optimizations.

 ### Reduced memory footprint for incremental builds

 Gradle 2.9 uses much less memory than previous releases when performing incremental builds.
-Some builds use 30-70% less memory.
+By de-duplicating Strings used as file paths in internal caches, and by reducing the overhead of listing classes under test for Java projects, some builds use 30-70% less memory that Gradle 2.8.

+Reduced memory consumption can translate into significant performance improvements when a build process is running low on memory.

+No build script changes are needed to take advantage of these memory savings.

 ### Tooling API exposes details of eclipse builders and natures